orvi-tmp/learning-c-with-pebble/chapter10.md

 The pointer notation works as well as the dot notation.
 Each allows access to the data items of the struct.

-> **Orthogonal Notation that Works**
+> **Orthogonal Notation**
 >
 Given the penchant for C to allow crazy notations, you can combine the ideas of the "&" operator and pointer notation for structs.
 You can to this, using the declarations of `watchapp4` above:

     (&watchapp4)->cost = 1.00;
 >
 Note the use of the parentheses to make sure the pointer notation is associated with the result of the "&" operator.
 >
 This is example of *orthogonal* design.
-Orthogonal design is design of language features that are independent and only cross at useful points.
+Orthogonal design is design of language features that are independent and can be used together when they cross at useful points.
 So the design of "&" operator, pointer variables and pointer notation of structs are orthogonal to each other.
 They work independently of each other, but can be useful when they cross, as above.
->
-There are many language features that are *not* orthogonal.
-MORE HERE.

 #### Initializing Structs ####